Circuit Court of Cook County: Probate Division

 The Probate Division hears matters concerning wills and administration of estates.
 Cases heard include: probate and contest of wills and testamentary instruments; claims against an estate arising in contract, tort or otherwise; administration of estates of decedents, disabled persons, minors and wards; contracts to make a will; construction of wills, and actions arising under the Illinois Power of Attorney Act.

 Criminal Division

 The Criminal Division hears cases in which the State of Illinois alleges the commission of a serious criminal act (other than those heard by the Domestic Violence Division) such as armed robbery, assault, burglary, criminal sexual assault, murder, among others, generally involving jury trials.
 This division also hears actions regarding habeas corpus and extradition in criminal matters, and petitions to expunge records of arrest.
 The George N. Leighton Criminal Courts Building on the southwest side, in South Lawndale houses the Criminal Division.
 A rather elaborate neoclassical and art deco inspired high-rise built in the late 1920's, the criminal courts building was long known by just its cross-street location "26th and Cal" (26th Street and California Avenue) and has held many high profile cases.
-Often seen in films and television, it is located next to the Cook County Jail.
+Often seen in films and television, it is located next to a modernist extension and the Cook County Jail.
+Prior to 1929, the Criminal Division was located at Courthouse Place in the Near North Side.